Background

 • Shared values: accepted values, norms, and standards for designing.

-These sorts almost entirely correspond with the seven internal factors in the McKinsey 7S Model.
-Other points of departure are conceivable, but the McKinsey 7S Model applies well in practice.
+These sorts almost entirely correspond with the seven internal factors in the McKinsey 7-S Framework.
+Other points of departure are conceivable, but the McKinsey 7-S Framework applies well in practice.
 Furthermore, many managers know this model.
 For a brief introduction to this model, see, for instance, Strategic Management Insight or Investopedia.

 In practice, the two sorts Systems and Style can be hard or unnecessary to distinguish.
 For instance, a design team may consider style as the processes and procedures to which the team members are accustomed.
 In such cases, you may conveniently combine the two sorts into one sort, System.